For the latest classic car news, features, buyer’s guides and classifieds, sign up to the C&SC newsletter here

-Launched in 1984 with a fuel-injected 1.6-litre engine good for 104bhp, it combined snappy handling with a lightweight build to set the bar for compact performance.
+Launched in 1984 with a fuel-injected 1.6-litre engine good for 104bhp, followed by a 1.9-litre unit two years later, it combined snappy handling with a lightweight build to set the bar for compact performance.

 Alas, sales suffered in the ’90s thanks to its joyriding reputation and the 1.6 went out of production in 1992.

 As with the Porsche, 205 values are already on the up and showing no signs of slowing.
 In fact, at the top end of the spectrum, pristine examples are fetching prices in the £30k range – but you don’t need to pay that for a tidy runner.

 Less than £10k will still get you a 1.6 or 1.9 that goes well, while low-mileage, good-condition machines can be found below the £15k mark.
 Enjoy and maintain one sensibly and you could be sitting pretty in a few years.